-Veterinary Technology students will be assigned clinical activities at veterinary hospitals or operations off-campus with a minimum of 20 hours per week.
-Students are required to secure their own clinical site locations.
+- Veterinary Technology students will be assigned clinical activities at veterinary hospitals or operations off-campus with a minimum of 20 hours per week.
+Students are required to secure their own clinical site locations. - Large Animal and Laboratory Animal Skills Sessions may be offered at specific hospitals or facilities that can meet program skills requirements.
+These sessions may require travel for the student.
+It is the student's responsibility to provide transportation to all such skills sessions. - All online tests are required to be proctored via an online proctoring service designated by the college.

-- Large Animal and Laboratory Animal Sessions will be done at specific hospitals or facilities that can meet these objectives, these rotations may require travel for the student.
-It is the student's responsibility to provide transportation to all such assignments. - All online tests are required to be proctored via an online proctoring service designated by the college.
-Students may have to pay a nominal fee for this service. - All students in the Veterinary Technology Program must have access to a computer and high-speed Internet connection. - Veterinary Technology students are expected to adhere to the Code of Ethics relating to behavior on and off-campus, whereas student behavior is considered a reflection of our entire program.
-Students found to be in violation are subject to dismissal from the program. - All students in the Veterinary Technology Program are required to show proof of medical insurance. - All students in the Veterinary Technology Program are required to purchase professional malpractice insurance through Jefferson State. - Any student who becomes pregnant while enrolled in the Veterinary Technology Program must inform the program director. - It is strongly recommended that all students in the Veterinary Technology Program be immunized against tetanus and rabies.
+Students may have to pay a nominal fee for this service.

+- All students in the Veterinary Technology Program must have access to a computer and high-speed Internet connection. - Veterinary Technology students are expected to adhere to the Code of Ethics relating to behavior on and off-campus, whereas student behavior is considered a reflection of our entire program.
+Students found to be in violation are subject to dismissal from the program. - All students in the Veterinary Technology Program are required to show proof of medical insurance. - All students in the Veterinary Technology Program are required to purchase professional malpractice insurance through Jefferson State. - Any student who becomes pregnant while enrolled in the Veterinary Technology Program must inform the program director. - Because of the seriousness and dangers of the viral rabies disease, Jefferson State Community College Veterinary Technology Program requires preexposure rabies vaccination to all students in the program. - The Jefferson State Veterinary Technology Program strongly recommends tetanus vaccination to all students entering the program.